Hunting

 • Archery season opens the 3rd Saturday in September

-Non-Resident hunters must have a current or previous hunting license or valid Hunters Safety Course Certification on them in order to purchase an Ontario Bear, Moose, or Small Game license.
-Resident hunters must have a valid and current Hunters Outdoors Card.
+Non-residents hunters must have a current or previous hunting license or valid hunters safety course certification on them in order to purchase an Ontario Bear, Moose or small game license.
+Resident hunters must have a valid and current Hunters Outdoors card.

 Non-Resident hunters must register all firearms.
 Archery equipment does not need to be registered.
 For additional information or questions please call our office or contact the Firearms Centre at 1-800-731-4000